jsa-research/limbus-buildgen/README.md

 <a name="configuration-outputName"></a>
 ###### outputName
 The property `outputName` takes a string with the name of the final executable or library.
-Depending on the compiler and type, the name given by `outputName` is prepended, appended or both to form a file name according to the host's naming standard.
+Depending on the compiler and type, the name given by `outputName` is prepended, appended or both to form a file name according to the toolchain's naming standard.

 Given a configuration file with `"outputName": "file"` the following table shows the resulting file name: